KevinCathcart/dotnet-core-wc-actions/README.md

       - REGISTRY_USERNAME = your registry username
       - REGISTRY_PASSWORD = your registry password

-3. *Commit changes to your master branch* that will trigger your build
+3. *Commit changes to your master branch* to trigger your build